Where to Find Free (or Very Cheap) Paper for Note-Taking and Rough Drafts

 Look out for closing down sales.

-1. Secret Shopper Hack
+1. Become a Secret Shopper

 I used to do a lot of mystery shopper gigs.
 The pay was peanuts, but the perk was that in each store I visited I had to buy a (small) item to assess the customer service received.
 What Is Mystery Shopping?
 How To Find Secret Shopper Jobs.